 When you put forth strong, intelligent points in these public discussions, your audience’s trust in you will see a boost.
 If you know what you’re talking about, show off a little.
 LinkedIn is the place for it.

 Follow your industry’s influencers on LinkedIn, and follow back key members of your target audience.
 Then engage with their posts.
 It’s that simple.

 If you find yourself amid a conversation receiving a huge amount of engagement, why not create a quick blog explaining your opinion, and then drop the link in the comments?
-This is a simple and efficient way to increase your reach and show up on the LinkedIn feeds of potential clients who don’t yet follow you.
+This is one of the simple and efficient way to increase your reach and show up on the LinkedIn feeds of potential clients who don’t yet follow you.

 That said, sounding too self-promotional is a surefire way to disengage prospects.
 This is why your LinkedIn strategy needs to focus on establishing yourself as a brand that provides value.

 Utilize Available Tools

 Fortunately, there’s a whole host of tools ready and waiting to help you make the most of LinkedIn’s lead gen opportunities.

 - Sales Navigator: LinkedIn’s Sales Navigator helps grow pipelines and increase close rates by helping users better understand and target their audience on the platform.
 According to the social media giant, it’s indispensable for lead gen, with users seeing 45% more opportunities created.Features include an advanced lead and company search, lead recommendations, CRM integration, real-time sales updates, and a list of who has viewed your profile.

 - LinMailPro: Developed by a LinkedIn marketer, LinMailPro takes a lot of the admin out of LinkedIn lead gen by automating many of the basic tasks.
 One of its most useful features allows you to personalize and automate private messages to your LinkedIn connections.
 Using this extension you can also tag groups of connections with just one click, and automatically view prospects’ profiles.